The-Duchess/CS350-Summer2015/assignment3.md

                   downheap ← H.root

-                  // appends a src to a dest
+                  // append R to a
-                  // append ← src, dest
-                  append ← R, a
+                  append R → a

             ↑ a, H